Jokate Mwegelo: Entrepreneurship

-Kidoti Company
+Kidoti

-In October 2012, she officially launched her company goes by name Kidoti Loving Company Limited, the launch went together with introduction of her new hairline.
+In October 2012, she officially launched her company Kidoti Loving Company Limited, the launch went together with introduction of her new hairline.
 The company did well and in December 2014, she founded Kidoti.
 She partnered with RainBow Shell Craft, from China.
 Her company produces slippers, wigs, school bags and other fashion accessories, under the Kidoti brand.
 Her company introduced the Be Kidotified campaign to empower students.
 Her firm has worked with Mohammed Dewji.
-In March 2017, Clouds Media Group honored her with the Malkia wa Nguvu Award in business innovation in Tanzania.In 2017 she was nominated at Africa Youth Awards for Entrepreneur Of The Year and her company Kidoti was nominated for Startup Of The Year.
+In March 2017, Clouds Media Group honored her with the Malkia wa Nguvu Award in business innovation in Tanzania.
+In 2017 she was nominated at the Africa Youth Awards for Entrepreneur Of The Year and her company Kidoti was nominated for Startup Of The Year.

-Through Kidoti company, Mwegelo has organized various social and community activities.
+Through her company Kidoti, Mwegelo has organized various social and community activities.
 In 2015 the Kidoti inter-school Bonanza was organized and hosted by Mwegelo which was a talent and networking bonanza featuring 20 schools from Dar Es Salaam region and involved over 4000 students.
 In the same year, Mwegelo also organized Manjano Dream Makers mentorship program.
-In 2016, the 'Be Kidotified' campaign was launched with the aim of improving the learning environment in public schools, basketball and netball sport facilities were launched at Jangwani Girls Secondary School.
+In 2016, the 'Be Kidotified' campaign was launched with the aim of improving the learning environment in public schools, basketball and netball sport facilities were launched at the Jangwani Girls Secondary School.